The White Stripes: 2007–2008: Icky Thump and hiatus

 On June 24, 2007, just a few hours before their concert at Deer Lake Park, the White Stripes began their cross-Canada tour by playing a 40-minute set for a group of 30 kids at the Creekside Youth Centre in Burnaby.
 The Canadian tour was also marked by concerts in small markets, such as Glace Bay, Whitehorse and Iqaluit, as well as by frequent "secret shows" publicized mainly by posts on The Little Room, a White Stripes fan messageboard.
 Gigs included performances at a bowling alley in Saskatoon, a youth center in Edmonton, a Winnipeg Transit bus and The Forks park in Winnipeg, a park in Whitehorse, the YMCA in downtown Toronto, the Arva Flour Mill in Arva, Ontario, and Locas on Salter (a pool hall) in Halifax, Nova Scotia.
 They also played a historic one-note show on George Street in St. John's, Newfoundland, in an attempt to break a Guinness World Record for the shortest concert.
 It was inducted briefly in 2009, but was discontinued the following year.
 Media publications have continued to call it the shortest concert.
 They played a full show later that night at the Mile One Centre in downtown St. John's.
 Video clips from several of the secret shows have been posted to YouTube.
 As well, the band filmed its video for "You Don't Know What Love Is (You Just Do as You're Told)" in Iqaluit.

 After the conclusion of the Canadian dates, they embarked on a brief US leg of their tour, which was to be followed by a break before more shows in the fall.
 But before their last show—in Southaven, Mississippi—Ben Blackwell (Jack's nephew and the group's archivist) says that Meg approached him and said, "This is the last White Stripes show".
 He asked if she meant of the tour, but she responded, "No. I think this is the last show, period."
 On September 11, 2007, the band announced the cancellation of 18 tour dates due to Meg's struggle with acute anxiety.
 A few days later, the duo canceled the remainder of their 2007 UK tour dates as well.
 In his review of Under Great White Northern Lights for Vanity Fair, Bill Bradley commented on the tour cancellations, saying that it was "impossible" not to see Meg as "road-weary and worn-out" at the end of the film.

 The band was on hiatus from late 2007 to early 2011.
 While on hiatus, Jack formed a group called the Dead Weather, although he insisted that the White Stripes remained his top priority.
-Dominique Payette, a Quebecois radio host, sued the band for $70,000 in 2008 for sampling 10 seconds of her radio show in the song "Jumble Jumble" without permission.
+Dominique Payette, a Quebecois radio host, sued the band for $70,000 in 2008 for sampling 10 seconds of her radio show in the De Stijl song "Jumble Jumble" without permission.
 The matter was ultimately settled out of court.
 In early 2008, the band released limited-edition Holga cameras stylized around Jack and Meg.